- About Laurel Villa

 ‘So many places to go today … so many things to do’

-Golfers can enjoy the superb greens and surroundings at Moyola Park Castledawson, one of the finest parkland courses in the country and just three miles away.
+Golfers can enjoy the superb greens and surroundings at Moyola Park in Castledawson, one of the finest parkland courses in the country and just three miles away.
 Another option is Ronan Valley, a 10 hole course in Magherafelt.

 For the very active-minded, The Jungle NI is an award-winning outdoor entertainment facility just six miles away, offering paintball, clay pigeon shooting, archery, zorbing and high Wire adventure.
 There are lots of other opportunities in the area for horse-riding, fishing, walking, cycling etc. Contact Mid Ulster Council for a comprehensive list of things to do.